 Recently, Vicki Davis wrote a nice blog about 10 ways to be a terrible teacher.
 Right off the top of my head I would add failing to plan lessons well and giving busy work, but "my way or the highway" has to be added to the list.

-One day, as I showed a new skill and the method for solving the problem, his expression soured and his head shook in disagreement.
+One day, as I showing some new skills and and the method for solving the problem, his expression soured and his head shook in disagreement.

 Puzzled by his actions, I said, "Scott, what's up?"